20 Most Common Tourist Scams in Mexico

 7. Shady equipment operators

-This is practically present around the world, be especially careful everywhere, be it crowded tourist spots like the Ruins of Teotihuacan, Mexico’s bus terminals and even at the airport.
+This is practically present everywhere around the world, and it pays to be especially careful around crowded tourist spots like the Ruins of Teotihuacan, Mexico’s bus terminals and even at the airport.

 Some of the methods pickpockets use include slashing your bag, snatching your bag, distracting you and even by conning you (e.g. asking if you could show a dollar in your country’s currency so that he will know where you keep your money).